Eric Wynalda

-Eric Boswell Wynalda (born June 9, 1969) is an American soccer coach, television commentator, and former player.
+Eric Boswell Wynalda (born June 9, 1969) is an American soccer coach for FC Nõmme United in Meistriliiga.
+He is also a former television commentator, and player.
 He was formerly an analyst and color commentator for soccer coverage on Fox Sports 1 and ESPN.
 Previously, he served as head coach and technical director of Las Vegas Lights FC in the USL Championship and he is the host of WTF: Wynalda Talks Football on SiriusXM FC.

 Wynalda was one of the first Americans to play professionally in Europe before returning to his home country in 1996 to play in Major League Soccer and scoring the first goal in the league's history.
 Until 2008, he was the all-time leading goal scorer for the United States national team.
 Wynalda was described as a "shifty, dynamic player off the dribble with a heavy shot."
 He was also known for his fiery play, and earned the nickname, "Eric the Red Card."
 He was elected to the National Soccer Hall of Fame in 2004.